Tennis umpires have an average salary of around £1500 per match

 Umpires must have passed the ‘Level 3’ school.
 Once they have done so, they move to a bronze, then silver and potentially gold.

-Gold Badge umpire earnings are significantly higher than those at lower tiers, but the gap between male and female officials remains.
+Gold Badge umpire earnings are significantly higher than those at lower tiers, but the gap between officials for male and female matches remains.

 How To Become A Tennis Umpire